With them, the Yankees won AL Pennants in 1996, 1998, 1999, 2000, 2001, 2003 and 2009. Something they almost certainly will not do in 2012.

+There were then 26 Amendments to the Constitution of the United States.
 The President of the United States was Ronald Reagan.
 George H.W.
 Bush was his Vice President.
 Richard Nixon, Gerald Ford, Jimmy Carter, their wives, and the widows of Harry Truman, John F. Kennedy and Lyndon Johnson were all still alive.

 Bill Clinton was out of office, having been defeated for re-election as Governor of Arkansas the year before -- but was already planning one of his occasional comebacks.
 George W. Bush was running Arbusto Energy -- running it into the ground.
 Barack Obama had just transferred from Occidental College in Los Angeles to Columbia University in New York.
 Mitt Romney was a vice president with Bain Capital.
 None of the Justices then on the U.S. Supreme Court are still on it.